What is Django Admin and what is it used for?

 After running our server successfully, let's open our browser and go to this website http://127.0.0.1:8000/admin

-Note: If you run your project at a different URL, don't forget to change this area.
+Note: if you run your project on a different URL, don't forget to change this area.

-Django Admin offers us a configurable interface through classes to be able to create simple CRUD processes simply through a class schema; In other words, just by defining a class, some attributes such as indicating, model, which fields we want to be manageable in the forms, fields for the list, filters, etc; with this, Django Admin automatically creates a complete CRUD for these fields:
+Django Admin offers us a configurable interface through classes to be able to create simple CRUD processes simply through a class scheme; in other words, by just defining a class, some attributes such as indicating the model, which fields we want to be manageable in the forms, fields for the listing, filters, etc.; with this, Django Admin automatically creates a complete CRUD for these fields:

 Django Admin